-Interest rates fluctuate, which will affect the financing charges (or rebates) you will pay (or may receive) on your long (or short, in the case of CFDs) positions.
+Interest rates fluctuate, which will affect the financing charges (or rebates) you will pay (or may receive) on your long (or short) CFD positions.
 This will also affect your total profits or losses.

-9.6.
+8.6.
 Regulatory and Taxation Changes Risk